freQniK/docs/docs/sentinelhub/sentinel-hub-rpc.md

 chown sentinel:sentinel ${HOME}/.sentinelhub/certs/*
 ```

-Now your that your certicates have been installed, we can configure sentinel hub.
+Now that your certicates have been installed we can configure sentinel hub.

 ## Sentinel Hub Config

 ### app.toml

-To configure the API access url set the following line in ``${HOME}/.sentinelhub/config/app.toml`:
+To configure the API access url set the following line in `${HOME}/.sentinelhub/config/app.toml`:

 ```
 address = "tcp://0.0.0.0:1317"